Are they the same thing? No, they are not, as I will try to explain.

 5. Right-minarchists agree that civil order is an essential condition for productive economic and social intercourse.
 It therefore follows that free civil institutions — family, church, club, and so on — yield traditions that conduce to civil order.
 Those traditions may evolve with time, but only as their evolution is found to be beneficial.

 6. Right-minarchism rules out change for the sake of a politician’s perceived need for change.
-It allows changes only where such change is beneficial to the parties affected by it.
+It allows changes only where such change is beneficial to the parties affected by it, and voluntarily accepted by them.

 In sum, there is no essential conflict between Kirk’s brand of Burkean conservatism and the right-minarchistic branch of libertarianism.